osneo/oooii/Readme.txt

                       with platform-specific visualization utils.
-Since this is uncommon specialized hardware, it has been separated from oPlatform.
+Since this is uncommon specialized hardware, it has been separated from oPlatform. oConcurrency      <== Implementation of concurrency containers and sync objects for either bring-up, debugging, or building more complex systems. oConcurrencyTests <== Unit tests for oConcurrency.

 FUTURE
 These libraries don't exit yet, but will be a landing pad for things from the